MelbDjango/lesson-eight/slides/CLASS.md

 ---

-## Creating object with current user
+## Creating an object with current user

 - Do **not** include the `author` field in the form!